-On Saturday morning, staff at Bumi Hills Safari Lodge in Zimbabwe were surprised to discover that a bull had arrived outside one of the staff houses with a severe limp.
-Upon closer inspection we suspected that he had been the victim of a failed poaching attempt.
+On Saturday morning, staff at a Bumi Hills lodge in Zimbabwe were surprised to discover that an elephant bull had arrived outside one of the staff houses with a severe limp.
+Upon closer inspection they suspected that he had been the victim of a failed poaching attempt.
 He had two bullet holes through his left ear and a septic wound on his left shoulder.

 Estimated to be at least 30 years old, the bull had made his way up the steep escarpment to the lodge during the night despite the painful looking wound on his shoulder.
 He was clearly quite dehydrated as he readily drank the three buckets of water that we gave to him and had not moved away from the house for nearly five hours.
 Perhaps the elephant knew that we could help.

 Staff quickly arranged for a wildlife vet to fly in to the lodge that afternoon, dart him and give him the necessary life saving treatment.
 Six hours later when the vet arrived, the elephant hadn’t moved further than a few metres.